l4rzy/csn-ng/README.md

 # Description
-* A shitty CLI tool for searching (and maybe more feature) tool for chiasenhac.vn
+A shitty CLI tool for searching (and maybe more) on chiasenhac.vn

 ## Build